coldshrine/study-notes/talks/simplicity-is-complicated.md

 Intrincate to implement yet natural to use.

 After garbage collection, perhaps the highest ratio of true complexity to apparent simplicity, and therefore of the power of simplicity to hide complexity.

+## Summary

+Simplicity is complicated but the clarity is worth the fight.

+## Conclusion

+Simplicity is hard – to design.

+Simplicity is complicated – to build.

+But if you get it right...

+Simplicity is easy – to use.

+The success of Go proves it.